hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 `git push origin branch-name`

-> Note: After a PR has been approved and merged, if it is not in use, delete the branch both locally and remotely with the following command:
-> `git branch -d branch-name` to delete locally
-> `git push origin --delete branch-name` to delete remotely.
-> Otherwise we get buried in dead branches we don't need.

 ### 9. Submit a pull request

 Go to your forked repository on GitHub and click the "New pull request" button.
 Select the branch that contains your changes, then click "Create pull request".
 This will open a new pull request in the fmtm repository, where you can describe your changes and request that they be merged into the main codebase.

+> Note: After a PR has been approved and merged, if it is not in use, delete the branch both locally and remotely with the following commands:
+> Switch out of the branch you want to delete `git checkout <some-other-branch>`(_Replace `<some-other-branch>` with any other existing branch name_).
+> Delete the branch locally `git branch -d <branch-name>` them delete the branch remotely `git push origin --delete <branch-name>`(_Replace `<branch-name>` with the namof the branch you want to delete_).
+> Otherwise we get buried in dead branches we don't need.

 That's it!
 You've now contributed to the Field Mapping Tasking Manager.